TheSecretSquad/OOP-Todo-App-Example/README.md

 ```

 The differences in Refined Story 6 and Refined Story 5 could be separated out,
-especially if you feel Story 5 and Story 6 could be delivered separately.
+especially if you feel Story 5 and Story 6 represent different problems or could be delivered separately.

-We have also chosen to ignore the sharing of the list with others for now.
+We have also chosen to ignore the sharing of 'things' with others for now.
 We will come back to this part if the problem later.

 From here we would also play the "5 Why's Game again, however you get the point so we will move on.